DevMountain/react-axios/README.md

 <br />

-Now that our customer list is populating correctly let's get our `New Customer` button functional.
+Now that our customer list is populating correctly, let's get our `New Customer` button functional.
 Open `src/ducks/workspaceReducer.js`.
 This reducer keeps track of what component to display in the `Workspace` component.
 In order to show the `CreateCustomer` component, we'll have to set the `creating` property on state to true.
 We'll also update our reducer to handle creating a customer as well.
 When a customer is created we set `initialLoad` to `true` to display the initial workspace view.

 Let's begin by creating the action types.
 We'll need one called `SHOW_CREATE_CUSTOMER` and one called `CREATE_CUSTOMER`.